Contact Us Today!

 You will need to prove that you have tried to secure a job and make ends meet financially before the court will consider awarding spousal maintenance.

+In Texas, spousal maintenance and alimony are payments one spouse makes to another to provide financial support following a divorce.
+Such payments are generally distributed over a period of months or years.
+While the Court can order spousal maintenance, alimony is contractual in nature and must be agreed-upon by the parties.
 In Texas, laws prohibit spousal maintenance payments that exceed 20% of the paying spouse’s average gross monthly income or $5,000 per month, whichever is less.
 We will do our best to negotiate an amount that is fair and satisfactory on your behalf.
+To ensure that you and your family are financially protected after a divorce, count on the East Texas alimony attorney at The Hollwarth Law Firm.

 Call 903-234-0711 now to get started on your case.